CivicActions/guidebook/company-policies/security.md

 Strong passwords provide the basis for secure authentication to many systems and services.

-To qualify as a strong password, it must be at least 16 characters long with multiple character types and no repetitions.
+For a password to be compliant with the CivicActions "strong password" policy, it must be 12 characters or longer and not based on a dictionary word, your name or the application you are logging in to.
+If under 16 characters (e.g, 12-15 characters) it _must_ be paired with a second factor (see [Multi-Factor Authentication](../common-practices-tools/security/README.md#use-multi-factor-authentication-mfa).
 A longer _passphrase_ consisting of several words in an order that make sense only to you can work well as a _memorized secret_.

 All passwords at CivicActions must follow this policy, including passwords used for: